 Rehabilitation studies, risk assessments and/or design work

-A rehabilitation risk assessment was undertaken by Whitehaven on 3 May 2023.
+A rehabilitation risk assessment for Vickery Coal Mine was updated by Whitehaven in 2024.
 Key risks associated with proposed rehabilitation activities are described in Section 3 of the VCM Rehabilitation Management Plan.

 Rehabilitation research and trials